thephez/dpp-spec/docs/state-transition.md

   DocumentsBatchTransition
-    ✔ should return invalid result if balance is not enough ✔ should return valid result IdentityCreateStateTransition
+    ✔ should return invalid result if balance is not enough ✔ should return valid result
+    ✔ should not increase balance on dry run IdentityCreateStateTransition
-    ✔ should return invalid result if asset lock output amount is not enough ✔ should return valid result IdentityTopUpTransition
+    ✔ should return invalid result if asset lock output amount is not enough ✔ should return valid result
+    ✔ should not increase balance on dry run IdentityTopUpTransition
     ✔ should return invalid result if sum of balance and asset lock output amount is not enough ✔ should return valid result

-validateStateTransitionIdentitySignatureFactory
-  ✔ should pass properly signed state transition
-  ✔ should return invalid result if owner id doesn't exist ✔ should return MissingPublicKeyError if the identity doesn't have a matching public key ✔ should return InvalidIdentityPublicKeyTypeError if type is not ECDSA_SECP256K1 and not ECDSA_HASH160 ✔ should return InvalidStateTransitionSignatureError if signature is invalid
+    ✔ should not increase balance on dry run

 validateStateTransitionKeySignatureFactory
   ✔ should return invalid result if signature is not valid